crytic/solana-lints/lints/type_cosplay/README.md

 Furthermore, one may have alternative definitions of a discriminant, such as using a bool, or u8, and not an enum.
 This will flag a false positive.

+## Note on Tests
+**insecure-anchor**: insecure because `User` type derives Discriminator trait (via `#[account]`), thus one may expect this code to be secure.
+However, the program tries to deserialize with `try_from_slice`, the default borsh deserialization method, which does _not_ check for the discriminator.
+Thus, one could potentially serialize a `Metadata` struct, and then later deserialize without any problem into a `User` struct, leading to a type-cosplay vulnerability.

+**recommended**: this is secure code because all structs have an `#[account]` macro attributed on them, thus deriving the `Discriminator` trait for each.
+Further, unlike the insecure-anchor example, the program uses the proper deserialization method, `try_deserialize`, to deserialize bytes as `User`.
+This is "proper" because in the derived implementation of `try_deserialize`, the discriminator of the type is checked first.